LibrePDF/OpenPDF/README.md

 Beginning with version 5.0 the developers have moved to the AGPL to improve their ability to sell commercial licenses.
 I fully respect the developers' wishes and rights.
 To assist those desiring to stick with the old license I'm making the final MPL/LGPL version more easily available.

+## Made changes ##
+This repo has the following changes from forked https://github.com/daviddurand/iText-4.2.0:
+ - upgraded compilation for java 8
+ - repackaged together with bouncy castle 1.46 to quickly avoid conflicts with bouncy castle changed API (via class relocation to old.* package)

 ## Contributing ##
 This is a static mirror!
 iText has moved on to its new license, and it's not my intention to continue to develop this repo as a fork.